vglazer/USRA/subgraph_finding/README.md

 - This will create a `bin` subdirectory containing the various graph programs.
 There are no external dependencies, so everything should work out of the box
 - It will also run [`etc/graphgen.sh`](etc/graphgen.sh) to generate some weighted and unweighted random graphs and save them to the `graphs` subdirectory
-- If you prefer, you can skip `graphgen.sh` and build individual programs directly via `make bin/ggen`, `make bin/sub_search` and so on
+- If you prefer, you can skip `graphgen.sh` and build individual programs directly via `make ggen`, `make sub_search` and so on
 - `make clean` will delete both `bin` and `graphs`

 ## Generating random graphs